Join our in person Smart Contract Hacking training at BlackHat Asia 2025

 Syllabus

-Introduction to ETH and smart contracts
+Introduction to blockchain and Ethereum

 Proof Of Work vs Proof Of Stake

-Smart Contracts introduction part 1
+Smart Contracts introduction

-Ethereum Virtual Machine and Solidity
+Ethereum Virtual Machine (EVM) basics

 Accounts, Transactions and Gas